Two migrants share their stories

 “He has a problem with his girlfriend’s father because of his skin, because he is dark-skinned,” Gelmige said.
 “In Mauritania, there are a lot of racist people.”

-Sow said he fled from his girlfriend’s father eight months ago, first by flying to Algeria, then Colombia and eventually he finding shelter at a church in Jamaica before he was sent to the shelter yesterday.
+Sow said he fled from his girlfriend’s father eight months ago, first by flying to Algeria, then Colombia and eventually finding shelter at a church in Jamaica before he was sent to the shelter last Wednesday.

 Sow said he would like to get a permit to work and is willing to do just about anything to earn a living and so that he can rent his own place.